AFC Bournemouth Women

 AFC Bournemouth Women (/ˈbɔːrnməθ/ BORN-məth), commonly referred to as just Bournemouth, is an English semi-professional women's football club based in Dorset, England.
-The club plays in the FA Women's National League, Southern Premier Division, the third tier of English women's football, after winning promotion in the previous (2024–25) season.
+The club plays in the FA Women's National League, Southern Premier Division, the third tier of English women's football, after winning promotion in the 2024–25 season.

-In 2022, Bill Foley bought out AFC Bournemouth's women's team which was previously under the Community Sports Trust.
+In Summer 2023, control of AFC Bournemouth women's team transferred from the AFC Bournemouth Community Sports Trust (CST) to AFC Bournemouth Ltd - the main club company.
+In June 2025, AFC Bournemouth Women Limited was incorporated as a separate company in the Black Knight Football Club Group.

 History

 Early history

 Bournemouth won the 2003–04 Southern Region Division One.
 The club achieved a league and cup double for the 2005–06 season, winning the Southern Region Premier Division, and beating Slough Town 3–1 in the final of the Southern Region League Cup.
 The club reached the final of the 2007–08 South West Combination League Cup, but were beaten 4–1 by Plymouth Argyle.
 Bournemouth were forced to withdraw from the league due to financial problems, and lack of managerial staff.
 The club ultimately folded in March 2009.